 The Queen’s House in Greenwich is one of the most interesting buildings in the country.
-It is important architecturally as the first Classical building in the UK, and it is famous for its former occupants and art collection.
+It was the first Classical building in the UK, and was home to royalty.
+It now houses an international renowned art collection.

-However royal interest in Greenwich began with King Henry V.
+However royal interest in Greenwich goes all the way back to the 15th century, and King Henry V.

 Henry V, who created the manor, later granted it to his half-brother Duke Humphrey of Gloucester.
-In about 1433 Humphrey enclosed what is now Greenwich Park, the oldest of all the Royal Parks.
+In about 1433 Humphrey enclosed what is now Greenwich Park.
+It is the oldest of all the Royal Parks.

 He also began what became the Palace of Placentia at Greenwich, which was fully developed under Henry VI.